 Jonathan joined EyeBio as Chief Medical Officer.
 A noted retina specialist with several leadership positions in the field of vitreoretinal surgery, he is currently Chairman of the Department of Ophthalmology at Rutgers Robert Wood Johnson Medical School, where he serves as Clinical Professor.
-Jonathan is also the Program Director for the American Society of Retina Specialists (ASRS) and a member of the ASRS Executive Committee.
+Jonathan is also the President Elect of the American Society of Retina Specialists (ASRS) and a member of the ASRS Executive Committee.
 For the past decade, he has held the positions of Review Article Section Editor and Assistant Editor for the standard scientific journal for the field, RETINA: The Journal of Retinal and Vitreous Diseases.
 An active researcher, Jonathan has published more than 90 peer-reviewed papers, and he routinely lectures on his original research and the development of new approaches to vitreoretinal diseases at major scientific meetings.

 Jonathan has an extensive history of working with biotechnology startups.
 He has been a member of the scientific advisory boards of Acuity Pharmaceuticals and OPKO and has served on the data safety monitoring boards of Neurotech and Clearside Bio.
 He has also had long-term strategic consulting relationships with Neovista, Ophthotech, and Panoptica.